celestiaorg/docs/nodes/celestia-app-docker-image.md

 ## Flag Breakdown

-The table below provides a brief explanation of the flags used in the docker run command above
+The table below provides a brief explanation of the flags used in the docker run command in step 5 of the quick start instructions.

 | FLAG | DESCRIPTION | DEFAULT | OPTION |
 |------|-------------|-----------------|:--------:|